 Installing Demand Control Ventilation Systems in Old Buildings

-Installing demand control ventilation systems in newer buildings should be easy, but can they work in older buildings too?
+Installing demand control ventilation systems in new buildings should be easy, but can they work in older buildings too?
 The answer is yes.
 Modern DCV systems can integrate with even the older buildings, albeit sometimes after a retrofit.